touhamouSFDC/lwc-pagination/README.md

 Client-side pagination plays a crucial role in enhancing the user experience and performance of web applications, and here we offer reusable pagination components each with a distinct style to suit different use cases.
 It enhances user experience by providing intuitive navigation for large datasets, featuring previous/next controls, numeric page indicators, and page size configuration.
 Built using LWC, it ensures optimal performance and usability across devices.

+This solution offers 3 types of pagination
+- Compact Pagination (with 3 variants: no numbers, with current page number & with current page of total)
+- Extended Pagination
+- Progressive Reveal Pagination

 ## Demo

 ### Compact Pagination